jasoncorrea56/cs-fundamentals/README.md

 NOTE: If using an IDE like VSCode or PyCharm, right-click on the test module or package and select `Run <test_module or test_package>` or use hotkeys CTRL + SHIFT + F10 to execute the current test module.

-## Run API locally
+## Build, Release & Run

+- The build stage produces a versioned, immutable image (via Dockerfile + Git SHA)
+- The release stage ties a specific build to configuration (.env)
+- The run stage executes the container using `docker compose` profiles for dev and prod
-Runtime config comes from env via `cs_fundamentals.config.Settings`.
+- Runtime config comes from env via `cs_fundamentals.config.Settings`
+- Automated builds are validated by `.github/workflows/build.yaml`
+  - Runs linting, pytest, and publishes versioned images to GHCR on `main` merges.
+- Hot reload is only active in the `dev` profile; production containers are immutable and should not mount code.

+### Runtime Prep

-1. Copy project environment variable file `local.env` to `.env`
+- Copy project environment variable file `local.env` to `.env`

     ```bash
     cp local.env .env
     ```

+### Run API in uv venv

-2. Run API from terminal
+- Run API for development with `uvicorn` from terminal

-    - Run FastAPI with uvicorn to more closely replicate a Production-like invocation, with auto-reload enabled for local dev.
+  - Run FastAPI with uvicorn with auto-reload enabled for local development

     ```bash
     uv run uvicorn cs_fundamentals.main:app --reload
     ```

+### Run API in Docker

+- Run API for development with `docker-compose` from terminal

+  - Run Docker compose configured with auto-reload enabled for local dev.
+Mounts source for hot reload with uvicorn --reload.

+    ```bash
+    docker compose --profile dev up
+    ```

+- Run API for production with `docker-compose` from terminal

+  - Run Docker compose with a runtime image built exactly as in production deployments (w/o auto-reload).

+    ```bash
+    docker compose --profile prod up
+    ```

+- Stop running API from terminal

+    ```bash
+    docker compose down --remove-orphans
+    ```

+### Environment

+App configuration is stored in `.env` and loaded automatically by Compose and FastAPI via `pydantic-settings`, keeping builds immutable and configuration external.

 ### Curls